 There are some other apps that too can bypass the requirement for an internet connection.
 But then they rely on an SMS.
-Erado does all that but not only that.
+Eradoo does all that but not only that.
 A full data wipe can also be triggered when the SIM card is blocked or removed.
 If you buy the pro version, you can even get the mobile number of the person if a new SIM is inserted into your phone.
 Let’s show you how it all works.
-Go ahead and install Erado from the Play Store.
+Go ahead and install Eradoo from the Google Play Store.

 - Tap on the big power button in the center and allow the required permissions.
 Then tap on it again and grant device administrator rights to the app.
 This is required by any apps that aim to lock the screen, prevent un-installation or wipe the data on the device.

 - When the app is activated, the button icon turns red.

 - It is now time to dive into the settings and see what the app can do, and what you would like it to do.
 You can simply swipe your way to the Settings tab.

 - Here, you will find a number of options, divided into categories.
 You can set your password if you haven’t already.

 - Under the Triggers section, the SMS trigger is toggled on by default.
 All you have to do to trigger this is send an SMS to your phone containing Eradoo (your password).